Underground Car Parks | Germany

 Geometry/Structural Components

 The designated construction site has a specified area of 28 x 50 metres.
-The new building is to be constructed on a 28 x 28 metre footprint.
+The new building will have a ground surfce of 28 x 28 metres.
 The underground car park will consist of two levels, each with a clear ceiling height of 2.70 metres.

 In this example, it is assumed that the groundwater table is located just below the surface level.
 As a result, the construction of the excavation and the underground car park will require a base slab made of underwater concrete.
 This base slab prevents water intrusion into the excavation from below during construction.